ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-1.md

 frida-trace -H 192.168.1.120 lsass.exe -i 'msv1_0.DLL!*'
 ```

-We leave this running while we invoke an interactive logon somewhere on the target VM (i.e. using the *runas* commad), and sure enough:
+We leave this running while we invoke an interactive logon somewhere on the target VM (i.e. using the *runas* command), and sure enough:

 ![a screenshot of various hooked functions including LsaApLogonUserEx2](/img/tracing-msv1_0.png)